-These views of the windrower and table show the results of adjustments to the tilt cylinder.
+The views of the windrower and table at the bottom of this page show the results of adjustments to the tilt cylinder.

-Illustration "C" shows the tilt cylinder fully retracted, drawing the top of the table back.
+Fig. 124 shows the tilt cylinder fully retracted, drawing the top of the table back.
 The draper decks will run more horizontal to the ground.

-Illustration "D" shows the tilt cylinder fully extended, tilting the table forward.
+Fig. 125 shows the tilt cylinder fully extended, tilting the table forward.
 The draper decks will run at a steeper angle to the ground.